agriculturegovau/agds-next/packages/text-link/README.md

 For the most part, always open links in the same browser tab or window.
 There is generally one good reason to open a page in a new window, and that is that the user will need to refer to that content in order to complete a task in another window.

-In those situations, the `TextLinkExternal` component can be used to create a link that opens in a new tab which includes descriptive text to communicate to a screenreader the interaction.
+In those situations, the `TextLinkExternal` component can be used to create a link that opens in a new tab and includes descriptive text to communicate the interaction to a screenreader user.

 For more information, please refer to: